 Finally, we may be informed by the platform operators of any disputes connected to a booking.
 For this, we may also receive information about the booking process, which may include a copy of the booking confirmation as proof that the booking was actually made.
 We process this data to safeguard and enforce our claims.
 This is where our legitimate interest lies within the meaning of Art.
 6 (1) (f) GDPR.

-Please also note the information on data protection provided by the respective provider.
+Please also note the information on data protection provided by the respective booking platform.

 The processing of this data within the framework of the software is based on our legitimate interest in customer-friendly and efficient customer data management within the meaning of Art.
-6 (1) (f) GDPR.
+6 (1) (f) GDPR as well as on taking contractual measures pursuant to Art.
+6 (1) (b) GDPR.

 We only store personal data for as long as necessary in order to use the tracking services mentioned above and for any further processing in which we have a legitimate interest.
 We keep contractual data for a longer period of time, as this is prescribed by legal storage obligations.
 Storage obligations, which oblige us to store data, result from regulations concerning the right to report, accounting and tax law.
 According to these regulations, business communications, contracts concluded and accounting records must be kept for up to 10 years.
 If we no longer need this data to perform the services for you, the data will be blocked.
 This means that the data may then only be used for accounting and tax purposes.

 We will only disclose your personal data if you have expressly consented to such disclosure, if there is a legal obligation to do so or if this is necessary for the enforcement of our rights, in particular for the enforcement of claims arising from the contractual relationship.
-Furthermore, we disclose your data to third parties to the extent that this is necessary within the context of website usage and contract processing (also outside the website), namely to process your bookings.
+Furthermore, we send your data to companies with which we are affiliated (see our legal notice).
+In addition, we disclose your data to third parties to the extent necessary within the context of website usage and contract performance, for providing you with the desired services and for analysing your user behaviour; if there is a legal obligation to do so (e.g. order from a law enforcement agency); or if this is necessary for enforcing claims arising from the contractual relationship (e.g. collection efforts).
+Use of the data disclosed for this purpose is strictly limited to the purposes specified.

 Booking via our websites